ABOG CASE LOG INTELLIGENCE

 The 8 most common case list mistakes — and how PDI Med catches them.

-Synthesized from the ABOG Certifying Examination Bulletin (July 2024, updated August 2025), America's Board Review archives (2024–2025), and physician experience from SDN and ABOG forums.
+Synthesized from the ABOG Certifying Examination Bulletin (2026 edition), America's Board Review archives (2024–2025), and physician experience from SDN and ABOG forums.

 01